HansenHeLab/sgTiler/README.md

 --dhs           Required.
 Path to regulatory regions bed file --gtf           Required.
 Path to exon bed file --output        Required.
 Output prefix
+--bowtie-path   Optional.
+If bowtie is not installed, you can download bowtie and provide the path to the bowtie file.
+E.g., ./bowtie-1.2.2-macos-x86_64/bowtie
 --pam           PAM sequence.
 Default: NGG
 --gc-min        Minimum GC content in percentage.
 Default: 20 --gc-max        Maximum GC content in percentage.
 Default: 80